 The device also contains a specialized OTP (One-Time Programmable) Security Register that can be used for purposes such as unique device serialization, system-level Electronic Serial Number (ESN) storage, locked key storage, etc.

-Specifically designed for use in many different systems, the AT25DF512C supports read, program, and erase operations with a wide supply voltage range of 1.65V to 3.6V.
+Specifically designed for use in 3-volt systems, the AT25BCM512B supports read, program, and erase operations with a supply voltage range of 2.7V to 3.6V.
 No separate voltage is required for programming and erasing.